adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

   - Slower cycle to add new features that require CSS
   - Our priorities may not match Spectrum-CSS' priorities
   - Any additional post-processing steps we want to do would need to be contributed to Spectrum-CSS, and some we may not be able to run at all, for instance, Parcel can remove unused classes.
 They'd be hard for a human to spot.
+  - We have an extremely high quality bar, so releasing something where we're still waiting on the CSS updates as well is not something we want to do

 ##### RSP maintains css modules packages
 Generate from node_modules in React Spectrum and publish as separate packages.